 That’s why we kept this best digital marketing courses list short and free.
 If you need more certifications after, go ahead and pay for them.

-But milk the proverbial cow with the courses above, first, before you apply to the jobs on our site!
+But milk the proverbial cow with the courses above, first, before you apply to digital marketing jobs on our site!